An ad-free and cookie-free website.

 Our trained humans found other terms in the category risk-adjusted performance you may find helpful.

-First off, subscribe so you catch the latest video.
+First off, subscribe so you can catch the latest video.